 These are a last resort and ideally, are not necessary long-term.
-However, they can be helpful to boost digestion or be used when you have a social event and want to eat without discomfort.
-You must experiment, but we’ve provided initial guidance.
+However, they can be helpful to boost protein digestion or be used when you have a social event and want to eat without discomfort.
+You must experiment.
+But we’ve provided initial guidance.

 - Stomach Acid (HCL)